 - Richmond left out of transportation deal – The Virginia House of Delegates passed a series of amendments from Gov. Ralph Northam this week that will fund a variety of transportation projects, including long-awaited improvements to I-81.
 While the news was cause for celebration around most of the state, Richmond was left out of the deal and will not receive any dedicated funding for local transportation.
 Former Del.
 Manoli Loupassi, a Republican, who represented portions of Richmond, blames mistrust between the local government and the local delegation in the General Assembly.
 That said, Richmond is still expected to see some residual benefits from the deal, which was primarily promoted by lawmakers residing along the I-81 corridor.

-statelaw in an attempt to remove Confederate monument – Norfolk attorneys are planning to challenge a state law they say prevents the city from removing an 80-foot Confederate monument from downtown Norfolk.
+- Norfolk challenges state law in an attempt to remove Confederate monument – Norfolk attorneys are planning to challenge a state law they say prevents the city from removing an 80-foot Confederate monument from downtown Norfolk.
 The law in question makes it illegal to move war monuments, including those dedicated to the Confederacy.
 This is the latest in a protracted battle that began after the 2017 “Unite the Right” rally in Charlottesville.
 In the weeks following the white supremacist gathering Norfolk’s city council passed a resolution to move the monument to Elmwood Cemetery, but some city officials said recent lawsuits gave them pause.
 The court’s decision could impact future decisions on Confederate monuments across the Commonwealth.